WRSL: Under Gaskin ownership

-Move to Corbin
+The Corbin years

 In 2004, land adjacent to the station was sold for the construction of a Walmart Supercenter; as construction proceeded on the new retail development, WRSL went off the air in late November after crews inadvertently cut underground utility cables to the station.
 The station property, also up for sale, was sold, and it was announced that the radio station was moving from Stanford to Corbin.
-Lincoln County was left without local radio until WPBK signed on in 2006.
-(Lincoln-Garrard currently has operational control of WPBK.)
+Lincoln County was left without local radio until WPBK signed on in 2006; Lincoln-Garrard currently has operational control of WPBK.
 A local street in Stanford near the former Frontier Dinner Theatre is also still known as WRSL Road.

 While in Corbin, WRSL operated at 1600 kHz.
 From 2008 to 2011, the station bore the call letters WKFO and broadcast a talk format as "Information 1600"; it was in common operation with new station WKFC (101.9 FM).

+End of operations

 WRSL ceased operation in late 2017, and on December 15, Lincoln-Garrard Broadcasting Company surrendered the license to the Federal Communications Commission.